For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘Well, I must have.
 Here I am.’

-‘Indeed, here you are,’ he said, ‘that much is certain, no doubt about it, you did cross over.
-But did you cross over in the way you think?’
+‘Indeed, here you are, that much is certain.
+No doubt about it, you did cross over.
+Regardless, did you cross over in the way you think?’

-‘What do you mean cross over in the way I think; aren't you listening, of course I crossed over, what other way was there?’
+‘What do you mean: cross over in the way I think?
+Aren’t you listening?
+Of course, I crossed over; what other way is there?’

-‘The route you just mentioned, the one you said the voice directed you towards.
-Didn’t I just hear you say you came by way of that approach?’
+‘What about the other approach you just mentioned; the one you said a voice directed you towards; didn’t I just hear you say you scaled a fissure to the top?’

-Even before Mo said this, my last words caught in my throat because I knew something didn’t sound right.
-How could I have done both at the same time?
+Even before Mo mentioned this, my last words felt caught in my throat.
+I knew something didn’t sound right; how could I have done both at the same time?
 Was this just all in my imagination?
 Yet, the chasm felt very real.

-I felt myself gripping the window ledge, as if to hang on so I wouldn’t fall further.
-I don’t know how long I stood there, but finally I shuffled back to my seat and slumped there in silence as the reels replayed the scenes over and over.
+I felt myself gripping the window ledge, hanging on so I wouldn’t fall any further.
+I don’t know how long I stood there.
+Finally, I shuffled back to my seat and slumped in silence as the reels continued to replay the scenes over and over.
 Each time the images became more vivid and fearsome.
 As much as I wanted to believe none of this was happening, I couldn’t deny it.
-I was mesmerized by what I saw, unable to look away.
+I was transfixed by the terror I felt and couldn’t look away.

-I thought I may have seen myself looking down on my body at the bottom of the canyon’s ravine.
-But how could I do that?
-I was fascinated, bewildered and horrified with what I just witnessed in my mind.
-How could I not have known about this before?
-Mo and Eli must have seen it happen.
-Would that have been them, standing there on the Summit above, appearing as orbs of light?
+Next, I looked down on my body lying in a heap in a ravine below the canyon.
+At once, I was fascinated, bewildered and horrified with what my mind had enacted.
+How could I have not known about this before?
+Did Mo and Eli see this happen?
+If so, would that have been them, standing there on the Summit above, appearing as orbs of light?

-Finally I said in a faint whisper, ‘I must be losing my mind.
-I just had the most horrific phantasm you can imagine.
+Finally, I said in a faint whisper: ‘I must be losing my mind.
+I went through the most horrific phantasm you can imagine.
 It was dreadful!
-I was hurling down through the chasm into the void.
-Next, I saw my body lying in a bloody lump at the bottom on a sheet of ice.’
+I was hurling down through an abyss.
+Then, I saw my body lying in a bloody lump at the bottom on a sheet of rocks and ice.’

-‘Yes James,’ Eli said quietly, ‘and that wasn’t the first time you saw it lying there.
-You also saw if immediately after your fall.
-Indeed, that was your body in an almost fatal fall off the chasm’s ledge.
-And yes, we saw it too, just as you were just asking in your mind.
-We witnessed the end of your dream… and the beginning of your new reality.’
+‘Yes, James,’ Eli said quietly, ‘that was your body after your almost fatal fall off the chasm’s ledge.
+And yes, we saw it too.
+We witnessed the end of your dream – the beginning of your new reality.’

-‘I would much prefer it be just a dream,’ I said, ‘rather than the horror of what I just imagined in my mind.’
+‘I prefer it to be in a dream,’ I said, ‘instead of what my mind just imaged.’

-‘Not what your mind imagined,’ Eli said, ‘it was what your mind recalled but censored because of the trauma it invoked.
-Only with our prompting were you able to witness what had been suppressed by your conscious mind.
-So let’s go back once again and see if we can help you remember what caused your fall when you were crossing over.
-Can you recall that last step?’
+‘Not what your mind imagined,’ Eli said.
+‘It was what your mind recalled yet censored because of what trauma it might invoke.
+Only with our prompting were you able to witness what your conscious mind suppressed.
+So, let’s go back once again and see if we can help you remember what caused your fall when you were crossing over.
+Do you recall that last step?’

 ‘That’s because there was no next step.
-The thin ledge gave way as your body went flailing down the chasm, through the canyon, twisting and gyrating before your body hit the slopes, as you continued to slide down to the bottom of the ravine.’
+The thin ledge gave way, and your body went flailing down through the canyon, twisting and gyrating before it hit the slopes, continuing to slide to the bottom of the ravine.’

 I shook my head in disbelief, not wanting to accept any of this, though I knew it was what I had seen and felt.

-‘That’s ridiculous,’ I said, ‘my neck doesn’t even feel sore.
-In fact, my body has never felt better.’
+‘That’s ridiculous,’ I said.
+‘My neck doesn’t even feel sore; my legs and body have never felt better.’

-Mo ignored my comment, then said, ‘James, please understand that under normal circumstances your body should be dead.
-But as Eli just pointed out, the impact was buffeted with a thin layer of snow and underlying scree that caught your body as it continued to slide all the way down.
-Had it slid much further, it might have fallen over another steep precipice below, likely never to be seen again.’
+‘Please understand that your body should be dead under normal circumstances,’ Mo said.
+‘Yet, as Eli pointed out, the impact was buffeted with a thin layer of snow and underlying scree that caught your body as it continued to slide down.
+Had it slid much further, it might have fallen over a steep precipice, likely never to be seen again.’

-‘We too observed your body lying there, mangled and bloodied’ Eli said, ‘yet it still breathed, barely alive.
-You then left home as you had known it in its familiar earthbound vessel.’
+‘We observed your body lying there, mangled and bloodied,’ Eli said.
+‘Barely alive, it still breathed.
+You then departed your familiar earthbound vessel.’